rominalodolo/firebase_CRUD_react/README.md

 ### Linking firebase to your react project
 Once you have created a new project in Firebase, click on the settings in Project Overview to Project Settings.
 Click on the </> button and register your app.
 Give it a name, then click register.
 You will need to add a new file in your vs code src folder called firebase-config.js and everything related to the connection will be put in this file.
 The first thing you put will be the `const firebaseConfig` code.

+### The database
+Click on the `Firestore Database` and create a database. then click `Rules` to change permissions.
+Change the if false statement to say true instead.
+Publish those changes.
+Go to the Data tab and add your data name.
+No SQL database so you have collections which would be similar to tables.

+A collection will include multiple documents.